Kanaguya, Shibu Onsen

 - See also: Dogo Onsen

-Over the 250 years, Kanaguya Onsen has retained all its splendor of yesteryear: long corridors of wood tinged with purple, old lanterns lighting up the small stone paths that separate the buildings, and seven indoor baths complementing its two outdoor baths.
+Over the 250 years, the ryokan Kanaguya has retained all its splendor of yesteryear: long corridors of wood tinged with purple, old lanterns lighting up the small stone paths that separate the buildings, and seven indoor baths complementing its two outdoor baths.
 It was enough for the director to immortalize the inn on the big screen.

 For fans of Studio Ghibli, this is the place to stay if you want to start your journey in the heart of the extraordinary waters of Shibu Onsen.